 - Regular use of olive oil in your cooking will also enhance your results.

-- Once a day, place 1 tablespoon of olive oil in your mouth, swish it around for 15 minutes without swallowing then spit it out.
-This cleanses your mouth of toxins you might otherwise ingest.
+- Oil pulling also has shown significant improvement in treating acne.
+Once a day, place 1 tablespoon of olive oil in your mouth, swish it around for 15 minutes without swallowing then spit it out.

 - Olive oil treatments are significantly more effective when combined with a healthy diet, regular exercise, and proper hygiene.

-- Do yoga and meditation to reduce stress.
+- Do yoga and meditation to reduce stress levels.